API

 • Environment type (color) determines the privilege scope for API clients.

-How to obtain Access Token?
+How to obtain JWT Access Token?

 ⚠️ Important